Real-Gecko/KSP-SimpleConstruction/readme.md

 ## Description

-> After testing out Extraplanetary Launchpads and Roverdude's MK/OKS, [`@MatterBeam`][matterbeam] had the idea of creating a simple, user friendly mod that would allow you to build rockets without taking a 200MB hit to RAM or having to juggle multitudes of resource pathways.
+> After testing out Extraplanetary Launchpads and Roverdude's MK/OKS, [`MatterBeam`][matterbeam] had the idea of creating a simple, user friendly mod that would allow you to build rockets without taking a 200MB hit to RAM or having to juggle multitudes of resource pathways.
 If you know how to set up a drill, ISRU and a fuel tank for an Ore to Fuel conversion, then you should know how to build rockets.

 ## Features